Facebook says 50M user accounts affected by security breach

 Facebook says it doesn’t know who is behind the attacks or where they’re based.

-News broke early this year that a Trump-linked data analytics firm, Cambridge Analytica, had gained access to personal data from millions of user profiles.
+News broke early this year that data analytics firm that once worked for the Trump campaign, Cambridge Analytica, had gained access to personal data from millions of user profiles.
 Then a congressional investigation found that agents from Russia and other countries have been posting fake political ads since at least 2016.
 Facebook CEO Mark Zuckerberg appeared at a Congressional hearing over Facebook’s privacy policies in April.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Note: An earlier version of this article incorrectly stated the day of Mark Zuckerberg’s call with reporters.